Vincentlomas/DATA417-individual/README.md

 Training data can be split up into data to train, data to test model fit, and validation data User interactions with recommended posts is another form of validation

-### Prototype design of AI
+## Prototype design of AI
+### How to use code

+Near the top of the document there are 3 sliders,  prop_subbed, time_slider, and sub_time_slider. prop_subbed changes the proportion of subbscribed videos, time_slider changes the weighting of time compared to the recommender system score for unsubscribed videos, and sub_time_slider does the same as time_slider, but for subscribed videos.

+When the code is run, a false dataset of videos is generated.
+5 random "categories" for each video get a value between 0 and 1 (the user gets one in each category too); then a cosine similarity between the user's score in these categories and the videos is preformed to generate a score for the video.
+In reality this score would use the site's recommendation algorithm to rank the videos.
+This score is then adjusted by the equation described below.
+The system then randomly pick either a subscribed or unsubscribed video (by using prop_subbed) and takes the video with the highest adjusted score and recommends it.

+The system recommends 10 videos, then waits for input, if "q" it quits, if anything else, it recommends 10 more videos.

+### Theory
 The prototype of this design modifies the recommender system score by applying the following equation:

 S_adj=(Slider+(1-Slider)S)*(1-Slider+Slider/(log(offset+t)/log(10)+ζ))
 Where 0≤Slider≤1 is the slider the user interacts with, S is the recommender system score before the sliders act, S_adj is the adjusted score, t is the time since posted, offset is an offset to the time, and ζ is a “damping” term for the equation.

 The first term in this equation (Slider+(1-Slider)S) linearly interpolates between the recommender system’s score and 1.
-If Slider=1, this first term is 1 and if Slider=0 this first term is S.
+If Slider=1, this first term is 1 and if Slider=0 this first term is S. The second term (1-Slider+Slider/(log(offset+t)/log(10)+ζ)) linearly interpolates between 1 and the score based off of time posted.
+These are then multiplied, seen in Figure 1.

 offset  is important as if a video was just posted t=0 would be undefined, and if 0<t1, log would blow up to a very large negative number. ζ is important as if log(offset+t) is close to zero, Slider/(log(offset+t)/log(10)) would blow up to infinity, meaning the actual score would be meaningless for just posted videos.

+4 videos scores with different values of the slider can be seen in Figure 2.
+This shows how the slider affect video ranking.
+Figure 3 shows the possible scores for the equation.

 ![Single_adjustment](images/single_adj.png)